qiqihannah/QuCAT-Tool/README.md

 ```
 please enter the root of your configuration file.(.ini file)
 ```
-Then, you can enter 1 or 2 to specify the usage scenario:
+Then, you can enter 1 or 2 to specify the fundtionality:

 ```
-1. Scenario one
+1. Functionality One

-1. Scenario two
+1. Functionality Two
 ```
 After that, you can choose whether to upload your seed row file.
 If you choose 'yes', QuCAT will guide you to enter the root.